MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v1.0/endpoints-apis-for-dynamics.md

 ## Which IP addresses or ranges does my environment's API use?

-When you exchange data through the API, you might have to safe list the IP addresses.
+When you exchange data through the API, you might have to safelist the IP addresses.

 For more information, see [FAQ: IP addresses or ranges for the Business Central service](../../faq.yml#which-ip-addresses-or-ranges-does-my-environment-s-api-use)